Welcome to FullContact!

 2. Create your FullContact account

-- If you have a Gmail account, feel free to use the Sign Up With Google option.
+- If you have a Gmail account, feel free to use the Sign Up With Google option, but you can also register with any other email address and a password of your choice.

-- Bookmark app.fullcontact.com for easy access to your Web app.
+- Bookmark app.fullcontact.com for easy access to your account.

 3. Connect an address book

-You can also fill out your personal profile on the Profile page to make sure your personal information is correct.
-You can also share your personal contact card with others.
+You can also fill out your personal profile in the My Profile to make sure your personal information is up to date and conveniently share it with others!

-1. Click on Activity on the left-hand side dashboard to access your Updates and Duplicates and New Contacts found in email signatures.
+1. Click on Activity from the top menu to access your Updates and Duplicates and New Contacts found in email signatures.

 - Apply updates where you see fit—you can apply all updates at once or apply updates one at a time.
 If you ignore an update, it will not be added to your contact.